oleroma/Grip/readme.md

 Costumizable and procedural in Blender geometry nodes.

-For a while ive been experimenting with different controller shapes looking for better grip.
-This resulted in development of "Grip" alpakka shell with @Jim Foster that would mimick pistol handle feel with joystick controls in mind.
-Then, since i use R1 L1 as main buttons for index fingers and i wanted to utilize also ring fingers i diverged design and since then im working on "GripR1" version.
-This "GripR1" is my current vision of ergonomics that help gyro.
-Theres some caveats.
-Theres only wired version of "GripR1" for now and there is cursor jumping  issue on R1 L1 because this mod uses different button solution then stock alpakka.
-I wish I could release it as a complete alternative to stock case but for now with unresolved issues i would keep it pre release, untill i figure out stable solutions or at least workaranounds.
-Anyway I wanted to create new thread with pics and explanations for this mod.

 Mod is made in blender like original case extensively using geometry nodes for customization.

 WHAT IS CUSTOMIZABLE: